4 min read

 Jushi Holdings Inc. and Subsidiaries | MD&A | AlphaSense Transcript

-Section 280E of the Code prohibits businesses trafficking in Schedule I or II controlled substances, including cannabis, even if legally under state law, from claiming tax deductions beyond costs of goods sold.
+Section 280E of the Code prohibits businesses trafficking in Schedule I or II controlled substances, including cannabis, even if legal under state law, from claiming tax deductions beyond costs of goods sold.
 Accordingly, Section 280E generally causes such businesses to pay higher effective U.S. federal tax rates than businesses in other industries.
 Management expects the Company and certain of its subsidiaries to be subject to Code Section 280E.
 The application of Code Section 280E to the Company may adversely affect the Company’s profitability and, in fact, may cause the Company to operate at a post-tax loss.

 The Harborside Group | MD&A | AlphaSense Transcript